believemaster/React-Goals/README.md

 After cloning the app don't forget to run `npm install` or `npm i` to install the modules used in the app then run `npm start`

-Below shown some screenshots of the application in action:
+Below shown a screenshot of the application in action:

 ![screenshot1](screenshots/screen1.png)